 12. Legal Bases for EEA and UK Users

-If the GDPR or similar laws apply, we generally process personal data on one or more of the following legal bases:
+If the GDPR, UK GDPR, or similar laws apply, we generally process personal data on one or more of the following legal bases:

 - performance of a contract or taking steps at your request before entering into a contract;